 - How do I open a precious metals IRA account?

-Step 3 – Purchase metals: You will shop our list of eligible metals, and once you’ve selected your bullion it will be shipped by Provident to your depository.
+Step 3 – Purchase metals.
+You will be able to shop from our list of eligible metals.
+Once you’ve selected the bullion, Preferred Trust Company will fund the metals purchase from your IRA and the metals will be shipped from Provident to the depository you selected.

 - What is a self-directed IRA?